 One common pest you will find in Las Vegas, and other hot desert cities is the scorpion.
-Scorpions can be a dangerous nuisance, especially when there is an infestation in your home or business.
+Scorpions can be a dangerous nuisance when there is an infestation in your home or business, especially as they are one of the most common winter pests.
 Although there are several different species of scorpions in Las Vegas, there are a few types that are more prevalent in the area.

 Here are the types of scorpions you should look out for in Las Vegas and what you need to know about them:

 The bark scorpion might be small, but it is also the most venomous scorpion in North America.
 Unfortunately, this is the scorpion you’re most likely to see in Las Vegas.
 Not only are they venomous, but they tend to live in large communities that can easily invade a home or property if not kept under control.
 If you see one bark scorpion, it’s safe to assume that there are many more in the vicinity.

 Bark scorpions are usually about three inches in length and rarely grow larger than that.
 They are generally a light brown color ranging anywhere from yellowish to tan.
 Bark scorpions are distinguishable by their slim tail and a stinger with a pronounced curve.
 They seek out cool, moist environments, so you can often find them hiding under potted plants, sinks, showers, or garages.

 Because Las Vegas has such hot summers, bark scorpions will often sneak indoors to find relief from the heat.
 This is when they are most dangerous because they will sting at the first sign of danger.
 You may be going about your normal routine only to find a bark scorpion hiding in your shoe!
 Be sure to check all the spots scorpions love to hide in your home to protect your family and pets from venomous stings.